valkey-io/valkey-doc/topics/acl.md

     8) "~cached:*"
     9) "channels"
     10) ""
+    11) "databases"
+    12) "alldbs"
-    11) "selectors"
+    13) "selectors"
-    12) (empty array)
+    14) (empty array)

 The `ACL GETUSER` returns a field-value array that describes the user in more parsable terms.
 The output includes the set of flags, a list of key patterns, passwords, and so forth.
+New fields may be added over time.
+For example, Valkey 9.1 added the `databases` field.
 The output is probably more readable if we use RESP3, so that it is returned as a map reply:

     > ACL GETUSER alice
     1# "flags" => 1~ "on"